 Indiana’s horse trails span 3,500 miles and offer a safe experience for all riders.
 Consisting of a system of loops, the trails consist of a network that doesn’t have stables.
+However, there are a number of local horse farms to that offer boardding but they don’t tend to be as luxurious as these Wellington horse farms for sale.
 Riders are required to bring their own horses to the trails if they hope to ride.

 The main trails include: